robertschank/robertschank.github.io/index.md

    - Pause and recognize this part's good intention.
 Offer it some gratitude.
 Notice how it responds.
    - What do you need from me going forward?

 **Write what comes** - If images, words, or sensations arise, jot them down.
-Or write out the whole conversation.
+Or write the whole conversation.

 **Close with gratitude** - Thank the part for whatever it allowed or shared, and let it know you'll check in again.